Djuna: Life

 The identity of Djuna is unknown, and Djuna prefers the personal pronoun "they."
 They publish all their works under the name Djuna, and interviews are done by e-mail correspondence or online chats.
 For some of their early works, they used the name Lee Youngsoo, but it is generally taken as a pseudonym, because Lee Youngsoo is one of the most common names in Korea.

-They explain the name Djuna as follows: "We just took the name for our ID for HiTel, as we were reading the book of Djuna Barnes.
-The capitalization was due to the Caps Lock key, and we felt it would be a bit strange not to capitalize a name."
+They explain the name Djuna as coming from writer Djuna Barnes and a character in a work by the pseudonymous Ellery Queen.
+The capitalization was due to Djuna's belief that using lowercase letters for proper nouns was "awkward".

-From 2020 to 2021, Djuna served as the second President of the Science Fiction Writers Union of the Republic of Korea, following their first president Soyeon Jeong.
+In 2020, Djuna succeeded Soyeon Jeong as the second president of the Science Fiction Writers Union of the Republic of Korea, leaving office in 2021.

-Work
+Works

+Djuna debuted in 1997 with the anthology Butterfly War.

+In 2023 their first major work has been translated to English (the novel Counterweight).

+Reception

 Since the 1990s, Djuna has been one of the most prolific and important writers in the South Korean science fiction field.
+Djuna been described as "a literary giant in Korea".

+Selected works

 They have published seven short story collections, six novels, and two essays.